zju3dv/hghoi/unity/SAMP/README.md

 Our code uses Unity to visualize and test.
 We rely on Python to run the network and send data with socket.

 ### Build socket servers with python
 - Build socket servers of each module with Python.
 Please look at [Python](../../python/README.md).
-- Please assign correct port number in Unity.
+You should run servers on a machine with ip x.x.x.x.
+- Please assign the ip (x.x.x.x) in TrajClient (you will see it when you open an .unity, it will be in the left pane.
+If you want to change ip, please double click it and change the number in the right pane.) and make sure port number is correct in Unity.

 ### HGHOI_Demo
 - Open the Demo Scene (Unity -> Assets -> Demo -> HGHOI_Demo.unity).
 - Hit the Play button.
 - You can control the character by SAMP first (WSAD, QE, Left-Shift, C, L).
+- You can click the button in the left (Sit / Lie) to test HGHOI.

 ### HGHOI_Test
 - Open the Test Scene (Unity -> Assets -> Demo -> HGHOI_Demo.unity).